FAQs

 What is included with a puppy?

-Before going home, each puppy will be checked by a veterinarian, microchipped, and receive it’s first set of vaccinations.
-Puppies are also wormed multiple times.
+In addition to lots of love, intentional socialization, early crate conditioning, and a foundation for house breaking, before going home each puppy is checked by a veterinarian, microchipped, and receives it’s first set of vaccinations.
+Puppies are also wormed.

 What should we buy to prepare for our new puppy?